|

 differences between Wolferton and Snettisham.
 The entire

-Snettisham is also the location of the RSPB reserve
+Snettisham is also famous for its RSPB reserve - where

 |